EII Scheme for Investors

 - Can afford to lose some or all of their investment.

-Benefits of investing in The Davy EII Tax Relief Fund 2017:
+Benefits of investing in The 2019 Davy EIIS Fund:

-WARNING: If you invest in this product you may lose some or all of the money you invest.
+WARNING: If you invest in an investee company through this fund you may lose some or all of the money you invest.

 The value of your investment may go down as well as up.

-If you invest in this product you will not have any access to your money for at least four years from the date the Fund makes its investments.
+If you subscribe to this fund you will not have any access to your money for at least four years from the date the Fund first makes its investments.
 Other risks and terms and conditions apply.

 Below is a sample of companies in which previous Funds managed by BES Management DAC invested: